Sexual Battery

 When people think of forcible rape, they think of a surprise encounter with a dangerous stranger.
 In most cases, however, the alleged victim knows the person accused of the crime.
 Allegations of sexual battery occur between acquaintances, friends, co-workers, classmates, relatives, neighbors, dating partners, or even married couples.

 Often, these cases hinge on whether a female “consented” to sexual intercourse.
-Sometimes, the crime occurs after one or both parties have been drinking alcohol or using drugs.
+Sometimes, the crime occurs after one or both parties were drinking alcohol or using drugs.

 Recent Case Results